 - ADR: Disney code for Advanced Dining Reservation.
 You’ll want to book some of these if you plan to eat a Table Service meal at Disney World!

-- ROTR: This stands for Rise of the Resistance, Disney World’s most popular ride.
-Located in Star Wars: Galaxy’s Edge, guests need to use Disney’s virtual boarding pass system to experience this attraction.
+- ROTR: This stands for Rise of the Resistance, Disney World’s most popular ride located in Star Wars: Galaxy’s Edge.

 - Rope Drop: What Disney fans call arriving at the parks in the morning before they open in order to beat the crowds.
 (Disney used to literally walk guests into the parks behind a long rope to maintain order at park opening!)